What Does the Bible Say About Depression? – Find Real Solutions for Your Life

 Psalm 150 says we are to praise God for His mighty acts and excellent greatness.
 You may think, “Well, I don’t see His work in my life right now.”
 For a moment, let’s look past your circumstances.
 If you see no good thing, then go to the Word of God, go to the stories of the Fathers of the faith in the Old Testament, and look at the Gospels that document all the mighty works that Jesus did while He was here.

 The key is, we have to be in agreement with God and allow Him to do that work.
 If we agree with a spirit of heaviness, oppression, fear, guilt, shame, or whatever the case may be, we are not listening to the still, small voice of the Holy Spirit.
-Our focus is stuck on the negative things, and we are missing out on the good things in our lives.
+If our focus is on what we feel like and we are stuck on the negative things, we will miss out on the good things in our lives.
+The Bible says that we won’t even see when good comes!

 Why does God want us to praise Him?